 WATER SUPPLY Current Provision Provided primarily by Southern Water.
 Small areas of Crawley are supplied by South East Water and Sutton and East Surrey Water.
 Crawley forms part of the Sussex North Water Resource Zone which is part of the wider Central Sub Region.
-Supply for region is provided through groundwater (68%), river abstractions (28%) and surface water reservoirs of which Weir Wood is the main reservoir (4%) Evidence Base Position Statements 2008-2014 Water Cycle Scoping Study 2010 Water Cycle Outline Study 2011 Water Cycle Study Update 2013 At Crawley Study 2009 Draft Southern Water Asset Management Plan 7 2020-2025 (to be finalised December 2019) Draft Water Resources Management Plan 2020-2070 (to be finalised December 2019) Response to Additional Site Allocations Current Findings Southern Water is aiming to increase the number of homes with meters from 92% to 100% in the Sussex north zone by 2025.
-Southern Water's Asset Management Plan to 2025, identified that its customer base is forecast to grow by 20% during 2020-45.
+Supply for region is provided through groundwater (68%), river abstractions (28%) and surface water reservoirs of which Weir Wood is the main reservoir (4%) Evidence Base Position Statements 2008-2014 Water Cycle Scoping Study 2010 Water Cycle Outline Study 2011 Water Cycle Study Update 2013 At Crawley Study 2009 Draft Southern Water Asset Management Plan 7 2020-2025 (to be finalised December 2019) Revised Draft Water Resources Management Plan 2019, Addendum to Statement of Response (June 2019, to be finalised) Response to Additional Site Allocations consultation (2013) Current Findings The compulsory metering programme completes in Sussex North in 2025, when the latest plan forecasts the proportion of metered homes as 92%.
+100% is not expected to be achieved.
+It is impractical to meter the remainder, but new homes, all metered, are expected to drive the figure up to 93% by 2030.
+In 2018-19, 91% of homes were reported as already metered.
+Southern Water's Draft Water Resources Management Plan 2019 identifies that its customer base is forecast to grow by 22% during 2020-45.
 Climate change may also lead to additional demand for water.
 However, sustainability reductions have by far the biggest impact on supply-demand balance.
 In addition to the reductions Southern Water has already agreed with the Environment Agency, there may be further reductions in the future, especially in the Central area.
 Demand side solutions include a reduction in demand of 38Ml/d by 2025 as part of Target 100 programme which aims to reduce average consumption to 100l/p/d by 2040, as well as leakage reduction by 15.1% by 2025 and 50% by 2050 across the Southern Water region.
 Supply side solutions include increased internal transfers to move water from areas of surplus to areas of deficit and water re-use schemes.
 The next Business Plan will cover the period 2025 to 2030 and will be published in December 2024.
 Water Cycle Outline Study (2011) indicated that demand management and resources development is sufficient to accommodate 7,000 dwellings in Crawley to 2026.
 Outline study did not envisage that water supply would be a constraint on strategic development in Crawley, despite pressure on water resources at a regional level.